padilha/de-zoomcamp/week5/README.md

 ![](./img/spark-session.png)

-**Step 3:** if we try to perform any operation, like reading data, we should get an output like this:
+**Step 3:** if we try to perform any operation, like reading data:
 ```python
 df_green = spark.read.parquet('data/pq/green/*/*')
 ```

+we should get an output like this:

 ```
 WARN TaskSchedulerImpl: Initial job has not accepted any resources; check your cluster UI to ensure that workers are registered and have sufficient resources